Open a hedgehog cafe

 Why not stock your hedgehog cafe with Bramble's hedgehog food?

 - Find a safe place for your cafe.
-It should be in a quiet, sheltered and safe spot.
+It can be on your patio, or it can be hidden in a sheltered spot.
 Of course, hedgehogs need to be able to get in and out of your garden to start with, so if that isn't yet the case, start by creating nature's highways and byways.

 - Get a sturdy box (wood or plastic) with a removable lid for your feeding station.
-It needs to be big enough for a hedgehog to fit through, but not a cat or fox.
+It needs to be big enough for a hedgehog to fit in - a plastic storage box is a popular choice.
+You can also install a tunnel to prevent cats or foxes stealing the food.

 - Create a hedgehog-sized hole at the base of one of the sides of your box.
 It should be about 13cm square so the hog can get in and out safely.
 If your box is wooden, you’ll need a saw.
 If your box is plastic, carefully use a sharp knife.
 Cover the edges of the hole with duct tape to make sure there are no sharp bits that could hurt your hedgehogs.